oliviawestmacottssw/SSW.Rules.Content/rules/do-you-choose-the-best-method-of-authentication-for-your-situation/rule.md

 - You want to support internal/enterprise users, and:
 - You already have Azure AD set up, and/or:
 - Your users require access from off-site, and/or:
-- You <br>      **need **to enforce MFA​
+- You <br>      **need **to enforce MFA

 ### Azure B2C (simple Auth as a Service)

 [AAD B2C](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwiB4Nmz2a_mAhV14XMBHW6pC7sQFjAAegQIAxAB&url=https://azure.microsoft.com/en-in/services/active-directory-b2c/&usg=AOvVaw3lcpqnMW7GThYUAYNlGEQu) sits on top of Azure AD and includes all the benefits it provides, as well as enabling consumer friendly features.
 These include integration with OAuth2/OIDC provider and more flexible/customisable login flows.
-B2C is well tailored to support authentication, and while it can be extended to support additional capabilities, this requires custom development.​
+B2C is well tailored to support authentication, and while it can be extended to support additional capabilities, this requires custom development.
 Advantages

 - Inexpensive and generous free tier